 Looking back in time, it took a very long time for us to be part of this cosmic context.
 The beginning of the universe 14 billion years ago, the formation of earth 4.5 billion years ago, millions of years of evolution of different species from the ocean to land and all the way back to about 160,000 years ago when our ancestor, Homo sapiens, was born.
 We moved from place to place hunting and surviving and in the process spread all over the earth.
 However, once we invented agriculture about 10,000 years ago, we started to settle down at one place.
 This brought about, for some people, more time and space for intellectual activity, curiosity and questions that led to the invention of mathematics, language, art, science and philosophy.
 There were also revolutions, wars, overuse of resources, and here we are in the twenty-first century not in the most ‘civilized’ state as a species.

-For putting things in perspective, let us scale this enormous dimension of time to a more perceivable unit of time—one year.
-Given below is a timeline of events with the actual age of the event and a scaled age, as if the universe were one year old.
-In the table, we are an hour old as a species and the people alive today have been around only for at the most two seconds.
-In fact we will only live for less than two seconds and this is our context in the dimension of time.
+For putting things in perspective, let us scale this enormous dimension of time to a more perceivable unit of time – 10 years.
+Given below is a timeline of events with the actual age of the event and a scaled age, if the universe were ten years old.
+From the table, we are an hour old as a species and the people alive today have been around only for around two seconds.
+In fact, most of us will only live for less than two seconds and this is our context in the dimension of time.
 What about the dimension of space?

 We live in a country that is huge and diverse, on the largest continent on the planet.
 The earth is huge enough for us to take a whole lifetime to explore all of it.
 But the earth is small compared to planets like Jupiter and not to mention the sun that is so massive that it keeps us warm in spite of being 150 million kilometres away.
 What about our solar system which is only a speck in the Milky Way galaxy, which in turn is 10 17 (1 followed by 17 zeros!) kilometres wide?
 And there are 10 11 other such galaxies in the universe!
 The universe is unbelievably old and unimaginably enormous and from this cosmic context of space and time, we are an insignificant carbon unit on the ‘third rock from the sun’.
 Yet we are the same species that arrogantly believed that we were the centre of the universe just a few hundred years ago!